L. Wilkes Honors College

 students).
 Students may fulfill the requirement through participation in a

 study abroad program (minimum of 3 credits and five-week stay) or through an

-internship (minimum of 3 credits and 120 hours of internship experience).
+internship (minimum of 3 credits, which requires120 hours of unpaid or 160 hours of paid internship experience).
 All

-learning committee prior to student registration.
+learning committee's designee prior to student registration.
 Internship coursework is

 (6 credits, two courses)

 Many students arrive at college unfamiliar with the specialized areas of study

 within the social sciences and humanities.
 Students have the opportunity to

 discover and explore these by taking two additional distribution electives.

 While these will often be courses that satisfy the Social and Behavioral Analysis and Humanities Corerequirements, they may be